 I’m a total sucker for a special certain kind of music that was fairly widespread and even (occasionally) popular in the late ’60s and early ’70s, but that doesn’t really seem to have any direct modern analogues.
 I call this genre Heavy Organ Music, though I don’t think anybody else does.
-You can generally describe it as mid-tempo, choogly power-trio rock (complete with appropriately wanky guitar and drum solos), fortified with strong, baritone male vocals and cemented together with swirly, gurgly organ parts, typically played on classic Hammond B-3 or Vox Continental organs.
+You can generally describe it as mid-tempo, choogly rock (complete with appropriately widdly guitar and ram-a-lam drum solos), fortified with strong, typically baritone male vocals and cemented together with swirly, gurgly organ parts, usually played on classic Hammond B-3 or Vox Continental organs.
 Or other combo organs of the era, Farfisas and the like.
 You know the sound.
 Organy.

 A great example of Heavy Organ Music is Ball by Iron Butterfly, which puts its better known predecessor, In-A-Gadda-Da-Vida, to shame in terms of quality songwriting and performance.
 The Butterfly’s Doug Ingle delivers perfect bari vox and organ textures throughout Ball‘s run, atop the muscular Lee Dorman-Ron Bushy rhythm section, as Erik Brann slings some serious riffs and chops on his six string axe, while also providing sensitive lead vocals on set closer, “Belda-Beast.”
 Ball was released in early 1969, which puts it right smack in the middle of the Heavy Organ Era, a great time in musical history when long-haired, hard-working rockers hauled giant keyboards around the world in order to deliver the groove to their hungry, happy audiences.
 Think Steppenwolf’s big hits (“Born To Be Wild,” “Magic Carpet Ride,” “Rock Me,” etc.) for another quintessential benchmark of that audio era.
 Oh, to get back to the Garden!

 I’ve been having a Heavy Organ Music fest lately, having found a lot of classic discs of the genre online on the sorts of music blogs that digitize long-out-of-print vinyl records that have never been issued on CD, or have already gone out of print (again) if they ever did see the surface of a shiny silver circle.
 (For the record, I don’t feel guilty about downloading these albums, since I paid for them all once on vinyl, but just haven’t been able to listen to them for 15+ years now).